laxnpander/OpenREALM/README.md

 ## Optional Dependencies

-CUDA for stereo reconstruction with plane sweep lib
+CUDA is optional but will be mandatory for stereo reconstruction with plane sweep lib

 -> Refer to https://developer.nvidia.com/cuda-downloads?target_os=Linux